Divorce Attorney in Stuart

 - The best interests of dependent children

 There are many factors and circumstances that go into determining how marital assets and liabilities are divided.
 This is another reason why financial disclosure is so important.
-By working with an experienced divorce attorney like Travis R. Walker, you are in a better position to walk away from your marriage with what is rightfully yours.
+By working with an experienced divorce attorney like Travis R. Walker, P.A., you are in a better position to walk away from your marriage with what is rightfully yours.

 Child Support Obligations & Parenting Plans